ykm11/goCurve/README.md

 # Let's Start EllipticCurve
 We often reffer Wikipedia; What's EllipticCurve? or How calculate on the EllipticCurve?
+You can't master EllipticCurve completely by reading it.
-However it shows just a logic.
+It shows just a logic.
 The best way to master is by practice.

 ## Why EllipticCurve?
 Worth lerning.